 8. Sign language interpreter salary

 The job of a sign language interpreter is quite a hectic one.
 But it is equally rewarding.
 Salaries of interpreters vary depending on where you work, the size of the company and so on.
-Full-Time interpreters make around £20,000 to £32,000 yearly.
+Full-Time interpreters make around £20,000 to £35,000 yearly [Source].

 As most interpreters work as a freelance basis this figure varies.
 Interpreters working on a day to day basis may earn from £180 for a trainee up to £220 as expert level interpreters.
-NUmber of sign language interpreter
+You can find Sign Language Interpreters here.

 9. How difficult is it to learn sign language